CranioSacral Therapy Opened My Eyes

 As a bodyworker, I’ve done hands-on work on all sorts of mammals.
 If it has a central nervous system, you can work on it.
 I work on adults, children, babies, infants in utero, animals, even an elephant once.
 Babies and animals are fun because their response is immediate.
 Animals have watched me work on their people, then “demanded” some work, and when their work is done, they “thanked” me.

 I was immediately intrigued with HPN Neurofeedback when I saw the results.
-I thought of the years I’ve spent muscling people into healing states, and here is this system that can regulate brainwaves.
-You don’t have to believe in it, talk smart, or be a healer for it to work.
-It’s an EEG interface that can regulate brainwave patterns.
+I thought of the years I spent massaging people into healing states, and here is a system that can regulate brainwaves into relaxation in seconds.
+You don’t have to believe in it for it to work.
+It’s an EEG interface that can teach the brain to regulate its own brainwave patterns.
 Regulated brainwaves can mean a relaxed, strengthened brain.
 It is a simple to operate system that the FDA requires a clinical license to obtain.

-Most clients get on the table after HPN and bliss out.
-The simplicity of lying down with experienced hands on one’s head is a meditation of its own after neurofeedback, while I perform bodywork.
+Most clients get on my table after HPN and bliss out.
+The simplicity of lying down with experienced hands is a meditation of its own after neurofeedback.
 This is pleasant in itself as opposed to jumping right back into the action of life directly after neurofeedback.

-But if there is stuck emotional trauma as in the case of PTSD, or guarded injuries as in the case of TBI, sometimes things unravel.
-Sometimes things need to come out in order for them to heal.
-Both HPN and Craniosacral therapy can facilitate this, and the combination can be powerful – areas that were previously physically or emotionally stuck can open up in the form of somatoemotional release.
+If emotional trauma is stuck in the body as in the case of PTSD, or injuries as in the case of TBI, the tissue often releases injuries during CST.
+An old injury might feel warm, pulsing, it may turn into place, or open up in the form of somatoemotional release.
+Sometimes things need to come out in order to heal.
 People tend to move through it rapidly, and the nervous system becomes stronger afterwards, and things settle down.